harlericho/project_blogs/README.md

 To start the project (project_blogs), you must follow the following steps:

-- Open a terminal at the root of the project of frontend.
+- Open a terminal at the root of the frontend project.
 - Run the following command:
   ```
   npm run serve
   ```
-- Open [http://localhost:8080](http://localhost:3000) to view it in your browser.
+- Open [http://localhost:8080](http://localhost:8080) to view it in your browser.

 <div align="center">